Общие коммерческие условия

-1.1 The present General Terms and Conditions (hereinafter referred to as the “GTCs”) of Státní tiskárna cenin, state enterprise, with its registered office at Prague 1, Růžová 6, No. 943, postal code 110 00, ID No.: 00001279, registered in the Commercial Register maintained by the Municipal Court in Prague, Section A LX, File 296, File Ref.
-Ps 296/1 (hereinafter referred to as “STC”) define, in accordance with the provisions of Section 1751 of Act No. 89/2012 Coll., the Civil Code (hereinafter referred to as the “Civil Code”), the mutual rights and obligations of the contracting parties established in connection with or resulting from the purchase contract to be entered into between STC and other entities (hereinafter referred to as “Supplier“) as Suppliers of goods, services or constructing works (hereinafter jointly referred to as “supplies“).
+1.1 The present General Terms and Conditions (hereinafter referred to as the “GTCs”) of Státní tiskárna cenin, state enterprise, with its registered office at Prague 1, Růžová 6, No. 943, postal code 110 00, ID No.: 00001279, registered in the Commercial Register maintained by the Municipal Court in Prague, Section ALX, File 296 (hereinafter referred to as “STC”) define, in accordance with the provisions of Section 1751 of Act No. 89/2012 Coll., the Civil Code, as amended (hereinafter referred to as the “Civil Code”), the mutual rights and obligations of the contracting parties established in connection with or resulting from the purchase contract to be entered into between STC and other entities (hereinafter referred to as “Supplier“) as Suppliers of goods, services or construction works (hereinafter jointly referred to as “supplies“).

-The present GTCs shall be applied to define the contractual relationships where they are referenced by a purchase order, or the respective contract.
+The present GTCs shall be applied to define the contractual relationships when they are referred to by a purchase order and/or respective contract.

-1.2 The contract may include provisions derogating from the GTCs.
-Any derogating provisions under the contract shall prevail over the provisions of the present GTCs.
+1.2 The contract and/or purchase order may include provisions derogating from the GTCs.
+Any derogating provisions under the contract and/or purchase order shall prevail over the provisions of the present GTCs.

 1.3 STC may amend or add to the wording of the GTCs.
 This provision shall be without prejudice to any rights and obligations adopted to apply during the effective period of the previous version of GTCs.